-The level 3 pathway addresses the entry level skills needs of employers in these priority industries and creates an alternative progression route into employment, for those individuals who thrive from learning in more practical settings.
+The Apprenticeship in Creative and Digital Media (Level 3) addresses the entry level skills needs of employers in these priority industries and creates an alternative progression route into employment, for those individuals who thrive from learning in more practical settings.
 It is an exciting and innovative way for people to enter into the Creative Media Industries.
 Apprentices will not only be learning the most relevant and up-to-date skills, they will also be assisting in the growth of businesses, forging valuable networks within the industry, and earning a wage while they do it.

-The level 3 pathway covers new entrant roles in the following Creative Media Industries:
+The Apprenticeship in Creative and Digital Media (Level 3) covers new entrant roles in the following Creative Media Industries:

-- TV;

-- Archive;
+- Broadcast production -TV and radio;

+- Archiving and post production;

 - Animation;

-- Interactive media;
+- · Interactive media and marketing;

+- Content creation;

-- Film:
+- Film;

 - · Photo imaging;

 - · Radio;

-- Set Crafts;

-- · Post production;

 - Costume;

 - Hair and Make-up;

 - Prosthetics;

-- Camera;

-- Lighting.
+- Camera and lighting;

+- Props creation and set crafts.

-Following on from the evaluation of the pilot of the level 3 pathway, the need for a Level 4 pathway in Interactive Media to cover specialist digital design and development skills was identified.
-This new pathway provides a progression route for those completing the level 3, and also acts as an alternative non-graduate entry route into the interactive media industry.
-The level 4 pathway builds on the creative industry awareness and competence gained at junior levels and gives a route to more specialised and technical roles.
-This framework will also help to deliver digital skills for everyone as part of the Digital Wales Delivery Plan: http://wales.gov.uk/topics/businessandeconomy/digitalwales/publications/framework/?lang=en
+The need for a Higher Apprenticeship in Creative and Digital Media (Level 4) to cover specialist digital design and development skills was identified as part of the continuous evaluation of the Level 3 offer.
+This pathway provides a progression route for those working in Level 3 interactive media or content creation roles, and also acts as an alternative non-graduate entry route into the interactive media industry.
+The Higher Apprenticeship in Creative and Digital Media (Level 4) builds on the creative industry awareness and competence gained at junior levels and gives a route to more specialised and technical roles.
+This framework will also help to deliver digital skills for everyone as part of the Digital Wales Delivery Plan.

-The level 4 Interactive Media pathway covers roles within the interactive media and digital parts of the sector including:
+The Higher Apprenticeship in Creative and Digital Media (Level 4 - Interactive Media pathway) covers roles within the interactive media and digital parts of the sector including: